phusion/traveling-ruby/README.md

  * Document how the build system works.
  * Provide a Rails example.
 This is only possible after we've gotten a good system in place for compiling native extensions.
+ * Windows support.
+We (Phusion) have no interest in providing Windows support for the time being, but we will welcome any pull requests for this.

 ## FAQ